softwaresaved/ga_group_stats/README.md

 * Python 3 (tested on Python 3.6.0)
-* Python libraries (installable via `pip install -r requirements.txt` - see `requirements.txt` for specific version details):
+* Python libraries (installable via `pip install -r requirements.txt` - see `requirements.txt` for specific details of versions used during development and testing, others may work):
     * pandas
     * numpy